risingwavelabs/risingwave-docs-legacy/.github/pull_request_template.md

   - [ ] (For version-specific PR) I have confirmed that this PR is for a released version.
 If the software version is not released, put it on hold.

 ## Published doc pages
-  ***After merging this PR, paste the links to the updated doc pages here.
+  ***After merging this PR, edit the description to include the links to the updated doc pages here.
 For example, https://www.risingwave.dev/docs/latest/intro/.***